How to Clean Your Bike Efficiently without removing the wheels in 7 steps: a practical Guide

 I always do frame and parts first, top to bottom, except for the derailleurs.
 Then the wheels.
 And finally, the dirtiest bit: cassette, chainrings, chain, and derailleurs.
 Leave the greasy business for last.

-• Cleaning the frame and other parts is what I usually do with this Cleaning Glove, this Soft Washing Brush, or just a soft sponge.
+• Cleaning the frame and other parts is what I usually do with a soft sponge and soft brush.
 Whatever gets the job done without making scratches.
 Don’t forget the underside of your saddle, which is always messier than you think.
-For the tighter spots around the hubs or tucked behind the crankset, I swear by this brilliant Cone Brush.
+For the tighter spots around the hubs or tucked behind the crankset, I swear by a cone brush.

 • For the wheels, you’ll want to use the same tools.
-The Cleaning Glove, Soft Washing Brush, or the sponge.
+The soft sponge or soft brush.
 Perfect for tyres, rims, spokes, and rotors.
-Then, grab the Cone Brush again for the hubs and to get into every other nook and cranny.
+Then, grab your Cone Brush again for the hubs and to get into every other nook and cranny.

 • Now for the drivetrain.
-Start by scrubbing your cassette with this Claw Brush.
-Though an old dish brush will do the trick just fine.
+Start by scrubbing your cassette with the dishwashing brush.
 Give it a good scrub.
 Even if the results won’t show until you rinse.
-The next step is to pick up the Drivetrain Detailing Brush and work your way around the chain, hitting it from all angles.
 The inside is easiest to clean just before it runs through the rear derailleur.
 The outside is best done right on the cassette.
 Tackle the sides on the outer chainring if you’re running a double.
 Don’t forget to give your derailleur pulley wheels a bit of love too.
-And last but not least, rinse the whole drivetrain and both derailleurs with your general brushes and what’s left of the soapy water.
+And last but not least, rinse the whole drivetrain and both derailleurs.

 Step 4: Rinsing and Drying (3 minutes)